Geodesics in Jet Space: Proof of theorem

-Hakavouri and LeDonne \cite{LeDonne} proves the following powerful lemma \begin{lemma} If $\gamma$ is globally minimizing geodesic parameterized by arclength then any one of its blow-downs $\tilde \gamma$ is also a globally minimizing geodesic parameterized by arc-length. \end{lemma}
+Hakavouri and LeDonne \cite{LeDonne} prove the following lemma: \begin{lemma} If $\gamma$ is globally minimizing geodesic parameterized by arclength then any one of its blow-downs $\tilde \gamma$ is also a globally minimizing geodesic parameterized by arc-length. \end{lemma}

-{\bf Proof of theorem \ref{theorem-1}, case (ii): the turn-back case.} The projection to the $x-u_k$ plane of such a geodesic $\gamma$ lies between two vertical lines $x = a$ and $x = b$ and its height $u_k$ achieves a global maximum or minimum at some point $P$ in between these lines.
-(See the right panel of figure \ref{kink}.)
+\begin{proof} Proof of case (ii) from \ref{theorem-1}: The projection $\pi$ to the $(x, u_k)$ plane of a heteroclinic turnback geodesic $\gamma$ lies between two vertical lines $x = x_0$ and $x = x_1$ and its height $u_k$ achieves a global maximum or minimum at some point $P$ in between these lines.
+(See the right panel of figure \ref{fig:kink}.)
 The geodesic $\gamma$ is asymptotic to of one of these vertical lines as $t \to -\infty$ and to the other as $t \to + \infty$.
-Using a time translation if needed, we may assume that the extremal point $P$ occurs when $t = 0$ and by using a translation we can insure that $P =0 \in J^k$.
-By using the dilation $\delta_{-1}$ we can insure that $P$ is a global minimum point for $u_k$, so that $u_k > 0$ everywhere else along the curve.
-Let $[a,b]$ be the geodesic's Hill interval.
-Then, upon dilating we have that $\pi \circ \gamma_h$ lies between the two vertical lines $x = a/h$ and $y = b/h$ and is asymptotic to one of them as $t \to -\infty$ and the other as $t \to + \infty$, while for all $\gamma_h (0) =0$.
-It follows that any blow-down of $\gamma$ consists of the horizontal lift of the vertical ray $x = 0, u_k > 0$, traversed twice, once coming in from infinity, hitting zero, then reversing course and heading back out to infinity.
-But a ray, traversed twice is not a minimizing geodesic and neither are any of its horizontal lifts.
+Using a time translation if needed, we may assume that the extremal point $P$ occurs when $t = 0$ and by using a translation we can assure that $P =0 \in J^k$.
+And by using the dilation $\delta_{-1}$ we can assure that $P$ is a global minimum point for $u_k$, so that $u_k > 0$ everywhere else along the curve.
+Let $[x_0,x_1]$ be the geodesic's Hill interval.
+Then, upon dilating we have that $\pi \circ \gamma_h$ lies between the two vertical lines $x = x_0/h$ and $y = x_1/h$ and is asymptotic to one of them as $t \to -\infty$ and the other as $t \to + \infty$, while for all $\gamma_h (0) =0$.
+It follows that any blow-down of $\gamma$ consists of the horizontal lift of the vertical ray $x = 0, u_k \geq 0$, traversed twice, once coming in from infinity, hitting zero, then reversing course and heading back out to infinity.
+But a ray, traversed twice is not a minimizing geodesic, since it is not smooth curve on the $x-u_k$ plane (any geodesic on a \Ri manifold is smooth), and neither are any of its horizontal lifts.
 So $\gamma$ cannot itself cannot be a globally minimizing geodesic, for if it were, the Hakavuori-Le Donne lemma would imply that the vertical ray, traversed there and back, is a globally minimizing geodesic.
-But a curve which retraces its own path is never a minimizing geodesic: simply chop off and shorten the path by stopping before the turn-around point $P$ and turn back earlier.
-QED (for case (ii)).
+But a curve which retraces its own path is never a minimizing geodesic: simply chop off and shorten the path by stopping before the turn-around point $P$ and turn back earlier. \end{proof}